Stone Medallions Installation Instructions

 For Crema Marfil, crash a small piece of Crema Marfil into the size of 1/4 - 1/2 of rice (use some very fine pieces and powder too).
 Mix the pieces with a very small amount of epoxy, fill in the crack, and polish.
 Again the repair should be almost invisible.
 A common mistake is to crash the Crema Marfil into powder and fill the gap with powder.
 After repair, the crack will still be visible (somehow, the powder will lose some color and become too light). ).
 It would help if you used some mixed-size pieces (size similar to broken rice).

 Some people do mix the yellow color into the epoxy to get a better result.
 But matching the color of Crema Marfil will require some experimenting.
+Other installers mix honey color epoxy with white and a bit of grey pigments for beige colors.
 Do not put in a hardener (usually the less clear part in the 2 part epoxy) until you are satisfied with the color.You can use 2 part epoxy in plastic syringes sold in Hardware stores.
 Use the one that dries in at least 30-45 minutes.
 (The one that dries in 5 minutes is not strong enough.)

 Surface treatment options: